CT-Bound: Robust Boundary Detection From Noisy Images Via Hybrid Convolution and Transformer Neural Networks: Introduction

 CT-Bound consists of an innovative two-stage, hybrid Convolution and Transformer neural network architecture (Fig.~\ref{fig:model}).
 The first stage is a convolutional architecture that makes an initial prediction of a local FoJ parameterization solely based on the visual appearance of each image patch.
 The second stage consists of a feedforward transformer encoder that takes in the initial FoJ estimation of all image patches to perform refinement.
-The architecture is novel as it completely decomposes boundary estimation into two computer vision tasks: detecting boundaries from local image appearance and regularizing neighboring boundary estimations to ensure consistency and to look like natural boundaries.
+The architecture is novel as it completely decomposes boundary estimation into two tasks: detecting boundaries from local image patch and regularizing neighboring boundary estimations to ensure consistency and to look like natural boundaries.
 The convolutional network stage conducts boundary detection using a small receptive field ($21 \times 21$ in our experiments).
 Thus, it does not need to learn the global appearance of images and can be trained using synthetic image patches that only contain basic boundary structures.
 The transformer stage only receives the FoJ representation and has no access to the input image during inference.
 Therefore, the computational complexity of the transformer in the CT-Bound is significantly lower than that of the classic Vision Transformer~\cite{dosovitskiy2020image}.

-We verify the accuracy and robustness of CT-Bound using noisy images simulated from standard, benchmark datasets under different noise levels.
-We also validate the accuracy of the proposed algorithm using real-world noisy images captured using our experimental setup.
-To conclude, the contribution of this paper includes: \begin{itemize} \item An invention of a two-stage, hybrid neural network architecture; \item A fast and non-iterative solver of field-of-junctions that enables real-time accurate boundary estimation on noisy images; \item A thorough experimental study of the proposed architecture using synthetic and real data. \end{itemize} The code, the training data, the testing data, and the video demonstration of the proposed method can be found at \url{https://github.com/guo-research-group/CT-Bound}.
+Besides verifying the accuracy and robustness of the proposed algorithm using noisy images simulated from standard, benchmark datasets under different noise levels, we also test CT-Bound using noisy images captured using real-world cameras to generate real-time videos of boundary maps.
+The contribution of this paper can be summarized as follows. \begin{itemize} \item A two-stage, hybrid neural network architecture; \item A robust and fast and non-iterative solver of FoJ that enables real-time boundary detection on very noisy images; \item A thorough experimental study that demonstrates CT-Bound achieves the highest or among the highest accuracy in detecting image boundaries from very noisy images compared to the previous best algorithms. \end{itemize} The code, the training data, the testing data, additional results, and the video demonstration of the proposed method can be found at \href{https://github.com/guo-research-group/CT-Bound}{https://github.com/guo-research-group/CT-Bound}.